-For the Year Ended June 30, 2008
+For the Year Ended June 30, 2009

-Net change in fund balance - Governmental Fund (Statement of Revenues, Expenditures and Changes in Fund Balance) \$ 417 Amounts reported for governmental activities in the Statement of Activities are different because: Capital outlays are reported as expenditures in governmental funds.
+Net change in fund balance - Governmental Fund (Statement of Revenues, Expenditures and Changes in Fund Balance)

+Amounts reported for governmental activities in the Statement of Activities are different because:

+Capital outlays are reported as expenditures in governmental funds.
 However, in the Statement of Activities, the cost of capital assets is allocated over their estimated useful lives as depreciation expense.
-In the current period, these amounts are: Capital outlay Other capitalized costs \$ - Depreciation expense (22,486) Excess of capital outlay expense over depreciation (==, 100) (22,486) Governmental funds only report the disposal of assets to the extent proceeds are received from the sale.
-In the Statement of Activities, a gain or loss is reported for each disposal.
-This is the amount of the loss on the disposal of fixed assets.
-(131) Net change in long term and current portion of compensated absences 8,784

-The accompanying notes are an integral part of the financial statements.
+In the current period, these amounts are:

+Capital outlay \$ 33,990

+Depreciation expense (11,479)

+Excess of capital outlay expense over depreciation

+cess of capital outlay expense over depreciation 22,511

+Net change in long term and current portion of compensated absences